Overview

 In Australia, a no liability public company is a type of public company that has share capital.
 They can only be used where the principal activity of the company is that of mining or resource exploration.

-Patricia Holdings offers two types of public companies – unlisted public companies limited by shares and unlisted public companies limited by guarantee.
+Patricia Holdings offers two types of public companies – unlisted public companies limited by shares and Public Company Limited by Guarantee (CLG).